akomata/invoke-task-exp/README.md

     if not hasattr(c, 'indent'):
       c.indent = 0

-    mp("Print the 1st message with no indent", indent=indent)
+    mp("Print the 1st message with no indent", indent=c.indent)
     mp("Print the 2nd message with 1 indent(2 white space)", indent=c.indent+1)
     mp("Print the 3rd message with 2 indent(4 white space)", indent=c.indent+2)
 ```